nsaoda/nsaoda.github.io/index.md

 title: About
 ---

-I am a PhD candidate in the Department of Computer Engineering at the University of Virginia.
+I am a PhD candidate in the Department of Computer Engineering at the University of Virginia (UVA).
 My Phd research is supervised by [Dr. Brad Campbell](https://www.cs.virginia.edu/~bjc8c/).

 My work aims to enable green and sustainable computing in the domain of cyber-physical systems and Internet-of-Things applications.
 I design hardware and software techniques to make applications reconfigurable, robust, and resilient when powered from harvested energy.
 My work takes a step toward enabling sustainable IoT by allowing an energy-harvesting power supply to incorporate computing,  sensing, and processing.